Insights

 • What are the best hotels in Chinatown?

-• What is a good hotel near McCormick Place?
+• What is a good hotel near Union Station?

-• What is a good hotel in Chinatown near Union Station?
+• What is a good hotel in Chinatown near McCormick Place?

-• Is there a good hotel near Grant Park?
+• Is there a good hotel near Navy Pier?

-If you’re planning to stay near Grant Park, you should consider Freehand Chicago, which has a score of 7.3 from 4,698 reviews.
+If you’re planning to stay near Navy Pier, you should consider Warwick Allerton Chicago, which has a score of 8.0 from 6,273 reviews.

 • How much is a cheap hotel in Chinatown?